This post is updated as events transpire.

 - 22 February 2020 — NBC News reported that Orlando Detective Fields (the same detective behind the GEDMatch warrant) lied to family members in a murder investigation to obtain DNA samples.

 - 19 July 2020 — GEDmatch was hacked, taking the site down and setting the entire database to be available for universal matching, regardless of the users’ settings or applicable law in their home jurisdictions.
 Although GEDmatch claimed to have fixed the problem, another privacy breach happened the next day.
-On the 21st, MyHeritage users experienced a phishing attempt that may have been related to the GEDmatch hack.
+On July 21st, MyHeritage users experienced a phishing attempt that may have been related to the GEDmatch hack.

 - 7 December 2020 — CBS Sacramento reported that newborn blood samples for disease screening were being used by law enforcement without parental knowledge or consent.

-- 8 December 2020 — Groundbreaking investigative reporting from the Los Angeles Times reveals that FamilyTreeDNA (and/or its parent company) was collaborating with the FBI on the Golden State Killer case as early as 2017 and that the genetic genealogist working on the case uploaded his DNA file to MyHeritage without that company’s knowledge.
+- 8 December 2020 — Groundbreaking investigative reporting from the Los Angeles Times revealed that FamilyTreeDNA (and/or its parent company) was collaborating with the FBI on the Golden State Killer case as early as 2017 and that the genetic genealogist working on the case uploaded his DNA file to MyHeritage without that company’s knowledge.
 His closest match was there.

 - December 2020 — GEDmatch debuted their GEDmatch Pro portal to upload law enforcement (including Doe) cases.
 Kits uploaded through the portal are then matched to opt-in kits in the main database.
-The $199 fee charged for uploads was not publicly disclosed at the time; it has since been raised.
+The $199 fee charged for uploads was not publicly disclosed at the time; the fee has since been raised.

 - 11 January 2021 — GEDmatch once again changed their Terms of Service.
 Although they claim “Your opt-in and opt-out settings remain unchanged,” they surreptitiously redefined what “opt out” means.
 Previously, opt-out kits were not visible to Doe investigations (unidentified bodies); now they are.
 Even if the Doe was murdered, these kits are no longer considered violent crime cases under the new Terms of Service.
 The slope gets slipperier.

 - 17 January 2021 — (on or about) Some users from outside the USA reported that DNA kits they had deleted from GEDmatch were back in the system and available to matching.
 GEDmatch apparently explained to one user, who’d deleted the kits more than a year ago, “We had an issue with restoring kits from the eu/unknown server recently.”
-As of the 19th, the problem seems to be fixed, but GEDmatch has not issued a public explanation or apology.
+As of the 19th, the problem seemed to be fixed, but GEDmatch had not issued a public explanation or apology.

 - May 2021 — The state of Maryland passed a new law restricting the use of forensic genetic genealogy.

 - 6 December 2021 — The conviction of William Earl Talbott II was overturned by a Washington State Court of Appeals because of juror bias.
 Talbott was the first person convicted using “investigative genetic genealogy”.
-He is accused of murdering a young Canadian couple in 1987.
+He was accused of murdering a young Canadian couple in 1987.
 Prosecutors will likely appeal the decision or try him again.

 - January 2022 — GEDmatch Pro raised the fee for law-enforcement kits from $199 to $550.

-- August 2022 — Verogen (parent company of GEDmatch and GEDmatch Pro) and Gene by Gene (parent company of FamilyTreeDNA) announce a partnership for forensic investigative genetic genealogy.
+- August 2022 — Verogen (parent company of GEDmatch and GEDmatch Pro) and Gene by Gene (parent company of FamilyTreeDNA) announced a partnership for forensic investigative genetic genealogy.
 The financial terms were not disclosed.

 - September 2022 — The public learned of another misuse of forensic genetic genealogy—to arrest a stalker—in 2019.
 At the time, neither FamilyTreeDNA nor GEDmatch allowed law enforcement to use their databases for crimes of that nature.
 Neither the database(s) used nor the genetic genealogy company doing the work were named.

 - 12 October 2022 — A paper in Forensic Science International outlined the need for oversight in forensic genetic genealogy and announced the formation of the Board of Certification for Investigative Genetic Genealogy.
+The name was later changed to the Investigative Genetic Genealogy Accreditation Board for trademark reasons.

 - 1 December 2022 — Verogen, the for-profit company that owns GEDmatch, increased the fee for law-enforcement kits from $550 to $700, without warning.

 - December 2022 — The Board of Certification for Investigative Genetic Genealogy (later renamed the Investigative Genetic Genealogy Accreditation Board) was announced to address the urgent need for “data privacy, public trust, proficiency (and agency trust), and accountability” in the field.
+Some of the founding board members were later exposed for circumventing GEDmatch’s privacy protections to aid their forensic cases.

 - 9 January 2023 — QIAGEN, a European biotechnology company, purchased Verogen—and by extension GEDmatch—for $150 million in cash.
-QIAGEN anticipates Verogen to generate income of $20 million in 2023.
+QIAGEN anticipated Verogen to generate income of $20 million in 2023.
 The GEDmatch portion of the deal was valued at about $60 million.

 - April 2023 — William Leslie Arnold, a teen murderer who escaped from prison in 1967, was identified using the AncestryDNA database.
-He had been living peacefully undeer an assumed name in Australia and died in 2010.
+He had been living peacefully under an assumed name in Australia and died in 2010.
 Escape is not a qualifying offense for forensic genetic genealogy per the Department of Justice policy, and AncestryDNA explicitly forbids the practice using their database.

 - 26 June 2023 — A participant in a genealogy Facebook group revealed that a Doe case from Riverside County, California, had been uploaded to MyHeritage against the Terms of Service.